Difficult Bible Quiz about the Bible Persons.

 b.
 Orpah and Ruth.

-Naomi's daughters-in-law were Orpah and Ruth.
+The daughters-in-law of Naomi were Orpah and Ruth.

 -